Hank95/f1-data-viz/README.md

 - **Features**: Backwards compatible with Ergast API
 - **Coverage**: Complete F1 data from 1950 to present

-> **Why Jolpica?** The original Ergast API is being deprecated after the 2024 season and will shut down in early 2025.
+> **Why Jolpica?** The original Ergast API was deprecated after the 2024 season and shut down in early 2025.
 Jolpica is the community-backed successor, providing the same data structure with improved reliability and ongoing maintenance.

 ### Fallback: Demo Data